shahmukesh233/javarepowithmergeconflicts/README.md

-# javarepowithmergeconflicts
+# Simple Java Project
-This is first line maindev
-This is second lin main dev
+This is a demo project that you can use with [Buddy Continuous Deployment](https://buddy.works).